 Cornerstone Christian School participates in biannual, national standardized testing in grades 2 through 12.
-We use the CTB TerraNova 3 Plusstandardized test from McGraw Hill.
-More than 42% of the schools testing in the United States are using the CTB TerraNova 3.
+We use the Iowa Test of Basic Skills (ITBS).

 We acknowledge that these tests are only ONE measure of our students’ academic achievement, but they are a valuable tool in assisting us in evaluating and improving our curriculum and educational program.
 They also provide a means of comparing our students’ performance with that of students in other schools nationally, in California, and in other ACSI Christian schools..

-The Terra Nova is both norm-referenced (comparing our students nationally and to other Christian schools) and criterion referenced (showing whether our students are mastering the National Standards), and includes an ability test.
-Additionally, tests are scored and returned in five days, and data is available on-line, giving faculty easy and timely access to data.
+The Iowa Test of Basic Skills (ITBS) is both norm-referenced (comparing our students nationally and to other Christian schools) and criterion referenced (showing whether our students are mastering the National Standards), and includes an ability test.
+Additionally, tests are scored and returned within a few weeks and data is available on-line, giving faculty easy and timely access to data.

 Our teaching methods and choice of curriculum enable us to lay a strong foundation for academic success in higher education.
 Test results show a strong growth trend upward, a result of our solid program over time.